mogtofu33/docker-compose-drupal/README.md

 docker-compose ps
 </pre>

-Download and install Drupal 7 with Apache and MySQL, replace WEB_CONTAINER_NAME with the one running from previous command.
+Source drush script (see "section Using Drush with your web container") Download and install Drupal 7 with Apache and MySQL (when drush script sourced):

-Change drupal-7 to drupal for last 8.x release.
+(Change drupal-7 to drupal for last 8.x release)
 <pre>
-docker exec -u apache:www-data WEB_CONTAINER_NAME drush dl drupal-7 -y --destination=/www --drupal-project-rename
+drush dl drupal-7 -y --destination=/www --drupal-project-rename
-docker exec -u apache:www-data WEB_CONTAINER_NAME drush --root=/www/drupal si -y --db-url=mysql://drupal:drupal@mysql/drupal --account-name=admin --account-pass=password
+drush @d si -y --db-url=mysql://drupal:drupal@mysql/drupal --account-name=admin --account-pass=password
 </pre>

 #### Go to your Drupal, login with admin/password: